kjhscs2425/project-4-make-some-flashcards-goldiefever/proposal.md

 Q:This singer is famously called the "Material Girl”?
 A:Madonna

-Q: Which famous pop band was called "Kara’s Flowers" up until 2001?
+Q: Which famous pop band was called "Kara's Flowers" up until 2001?
 A:Maroon 5

 Q:What was the coffee shop named in the hit TV show Friends?